e2b-dev/awesome-ai-agents/README.md

 We structured the list into two parts:
 - [Open source projects](#open_hands-open-source-projects)
 - [Closed-source projects and companies](#lock-closed-source-projects-and-companies)

+To filter the products by categories and use-cases, see the 🌟 [web version of this list](https://e2b.dev). 🌟

 The list is done according to our best knowledge, although definitely not comprehensive.
 Check out also <a href="https://github.com/e2b-dev/awesome-sdks-for-ai-agents">the Awesome List of SDKs for AI Agents</a>.
 Discussion and feedback appreciated! :heart: